Pemi Aguda: Career

 In a discussion with Marris Adikwu on Interview, Aguda explained her ethos on and interpretation of storytelling as a type of expression of what haunts people, saying "almost every story could be read as a haunted story.
 As much as we're haunted by ghosts or our ancestors or evil, we're haunted by memory, too.
 We are haunted by repressed emotions [or] by the decisions that we don't make."
 The recurring themes of literal and figurative haunting throughout her works culminated in the release of a debut short story collection.

 In May 2024, W. W. Norton published this debut short story collection, Ghostroots.
 It contains previously published award-winning content – such as "Breastmilk" and "The Hollow" – and was a finalist for the National Book Award for Fiction.
 The unifying themes of these short stories helped to establish cohesion.
 Critics by and large viewed it as a strong short story collection and debut, though they were split on reception to some of the stories, such as "Birdwoman".
 It was also listed on the New York Times 100 Notable Books of 2024.

-Other than fiction writing, she also engages as editor of short-form content.
 She is currently the Hortense Spillers Assistant Editor at Transition Magazine.

+Aguda's debut novel, One Leg on Earth, was published on May 5, 2026 from W. W. Norton & Company.
+The novel was listed as one of Literary Hub and TIME Magazine's "Most Anticipated Books of 2026."
+It is one of Esquire's "The Best Books of 2026."